demirantay/notebook/syllabus-finance.md

 - [ ] Course: [Invesment Management](https://www.coursera.org/specializations/investment-management)
 - [ ] Course: [Portfolio Management](https://www.coursera.org/specializations/investment-portolio-management)

+- [ ] The resources are very weak.
+Improve it

 ### Future syllabus topics

 Try to add new courses and books for each of the topic of your choosing and change the syllabus in the future